erhan-/docker-lineageos-raphael/README.md

 ## Current State

-Build is successful but boots only to fastboot.
+Build is successful and boots.

+No current bugs known !

 ## Requirements